DavinChurch/FilePlus/README.md

 # Repository Organization

-This is a member of the APLTree project at https://github.com/aplteam/apltree.
+This is a member of the [APLTree project](https://github.com/aplteam/apltree) and is also available via the [Tatin package manager](https://github.com/aplteam/Tatin).

 ## The Distribution Directory

 This directory contains a workspace copy of the code for those that desire that form.
 However, it is expected that most distribution will be done with the individual source code text files in the Source directory.
+A namespace script is also available here for those that prefer that distribution mechanism.

 ## The Documentation Directory

 This directory contains a PDF file with extensive documentation on the toolkit and its components.
 It begins with an introduction and overview of the package.
 It then goes on to describe the flexible types of component naming that are supported and some suggestions on how these tools might be used.
 Finally it gives a quick reference on the use of the tools followed by detailed descriptions of all the public functions.

 ## The Source/FilePlus Directory

 This directory is intended to be imported and used as a complete namespace and contains all the code needed to use this package.
 Locally-assigned references to any of the functions may be placed in the application namespace for easier use, if desired.
+Other functions/operators in this namespace besides the four mentioned above are for internal use only rather than public use.

 ## The Source/FilePlus/API Directory

-This directory contains only references to the actual FilePlus code.
-It is here only to provide a limited API interface point for use by the Tatin package manager.
+This directory contains only references to the actual FilePlus code that is available for public use.
+It is here only to provide a limited API interface point for use by the [Tatin package manager](https://github.com/aplteam/Tatin).
 This namespace is not needed at all if the code is being imported without using Tatin.

 ## The Source/Testing Directory